 Gaspare Campari was responsible for the original recipe.
 But it wasn't until his son Davide took over that the company began to grow and export its product.
 Nowadays, the brand sells in more than 190 countries.

 And it's no longer just Campari.
-In fact, Gruppo Campari owns around 45% of the global liquor market.
+In fact, Gruppo Campari owns around 45% of the global liqueur market.
 They acquired Aperol and other famous Italian brands like Frangelico, Amaro Averna, and Cynar.

 Were insects used to color Campari?

-As I said before, Campari itself mostly gets recognized by its color and taste.
+As I said before, Campari itself is mostly recognized by its color and taste.
 Because both were so unusual, people started to wonder.

 Eventually, they came up with the idea that Campari would use insects to color the liqueur.
 And, believe it or not, that turned out to be true.

 The original version used carmine dye to create the iconic color.
 And carmine is made of crushed cochineal insects.
-However, in 2006 this stopped, and Campari began using artificial colors for the liqueur.
+However, in 2006 this stopped, and they began using artificial colors for the liqueur.

 But people didn't only wonder about the iconic color.
 They also were curious about the intense bitter and herbal taste.